Prepare to become a highly competent, patient-centered physician assistant.

 Admission to the Physician Assistant Program at Delaware Valley University is offered after a holistic review of an applicant’s qualifications and is based on academic achievement, prior health care and work experience, personal characteristics and life experience, and a commitment to health care and service, among other traits.

-We accept applications through the Centralized Application Service for Physician Assistants (CASPA) at capsa.liaisoncas.com.
-The University begins processing applications on April 1 for the following academic year.
+We accept applications through the Centralized Application Service for Physician Assistants (CASPA) at caspa.liaisoncas.com.
+The University begins processing applications for the following academic year in late April. *The 2021 to 2022 cycle will begin accepting applications on June 1.
 The following are required for admission to the program:

 - Three letters of recommendation.
 At least one must be from a PA or physician.